Wisconsin –-(Ammoland.com)- Q: I’m already a member of the NRA. Why should I join WGO?

 Q: How does WGO use my membership donation?

 A: The primary focus of WGO is grassroots lobbying.
 This entails a sophisticated communications program — direct mail, online and print petitions, post card campaigns, phone bank operations, on-the-ground literature dissemination, member mobilization and communications with legislators and the press.
 Your contribution will be used to fund all of these important initiatives.
-At any time you can see where WGO stands on the issues, and how much money has been expended towards these efforts, via the Wisconsin Government Accountability Board by visiting our lobbying page.
+At any time you can see where WGO stands on the issues, and how much money has been expended towards these efforts, via the Wisconsin Government Accountability Board.

 WGO works for grassroots gun owners, not politicians.
 While many gun lobbies fight for “reasonable gun control,” WGO sets a higher standard: Defining the terrain of pro-gun political battle.
 Sure, many groups claim they’re “pro-gun” – all the while they provide cover for anti-gun deals cut by politicians – but only WGO truly informs gun owners, remaining committed to a 100% pro-gun position.
 We oppose all gun control – regardless of the political party – and work tirelessly to restore the Second Amendment.
 Visit www.wisconsingunowners.org